Gravity-Inspired Graph Autoencoders for Directed Link Prediction: A Gravity-inspired model for Directed Graph AE and VAE

 \subsection{Gravity-Inspired Directed Graph AE}

-For pedagogical purposes, we assumed in subsection 3.2 that we had at our disposal a model able to learn mass parameters $m_i$ for all $i \in \mathcal{V}$.
-Let us know detail how we actually derive such parameters, using the graph autoencoder framework.
+For pedagogical purposes, we assumed in Section 3.2 that we had a model able to learn mass parameters $m_i$ for all $i \in \mathcal{V}$.
+We now explain how to derive such parameters using the graph autoencoder framework.